© 2019 Baptist Health. All Rights Reserved.

 10 questions to ask about car seats

 Strapping in a car seat for kids seems like a simple task.
-But Safe Kids Worldwide estimates that 3 out of 4 car seats are not used correctly.
+But Safe Kids Worldwide estimates that more than half of car seats are not used correctly.
 That puts millions of kids in danger while they're on the road.

 Here are 10 questions to ask yourself to make sure your kids are riding safely.